 If you’re looking to plan a trip around the states then my stateside girl Danielle Toner from travel and food website The Taste Team, has created a guide on the happening places in the USA, here are the American Cities she thinks you should be visiting!

 Whilst all these destinations are a part of the United States of America, each place is different in its own right.
 They have special attractions for which they are known, their culture, food, and even their rhythm is unique.
 The rare combinations are what you’ll look forward to in each place and why you’ll love them.
+If you are coming from the Uk and Europe there are lots of fly drive USA options to choose from.

 New York City, New York